kespindler/hackjam2-dropedit/README.md

 ## 10. Add the save button

-_On a roll_
+Now, make sure your updates are actually going to work.
+One thing to understand about Dropbox is that each path has an associated property called 'rev'.
+It helps Dropbox to resolve differences between files, and you'll need to use it to update files.
+Create hidden form inputs for both the file path and the rev in your template for the file viewer.
+That will make your form pass along those parameters, making your life a bit easier.
+Add a form action to your form as well, which will perform a `POST` to the URL `/submission`.
+This form is going to pass along any information contained within it's tags from textareas and inputs.

+Create a route for `/submission`.
+Access the form data with the dictionary `bottle.request.params`.
+Check out the Dropbox library again for how to put an update to a file.
+Perform that function call within the function for `/submission`, and make sure you pass in the parent_rev parameter as the rev from the metadata of the file you're updating.
+Once you have all that figured out, breathe for a moment.
+You're done!

 ## 11. The really hard part

-_Celebrate!
+Celebrate!
 You're done!
 Tell your neighbors.
 Get in line to present.
-Freakin awesome_
+Eat some pizza and ice cream!
+Freakin awesome!

 ## 11. Where next?

-_Brainstorm what else you could do with this project, or what other things you could build_ Few ideas:
+Brainstorm what else you could do with this project, or what other things you could build.
+A few ideas to get you started:

 - Your website looks like it's from 1990.
 Learn some more HTML and some CSS (there are some upcoming H@B events to teach this stuff!).
 Check out [Twitter Bootstrap](http://twitter.github.com/bootstrap/) for a way to make *beautiful* websites with almost zero work.
 - Add more functionality: rename files, delete files, create files.
+- Make the text editor much more feature-full: syntax highlighting, keyboard shortcuts, the works.
+- Let your imagination run wild!

+# Congratulations!

+I hope you had a ton of fun.
+I'd love to hear how it went - send me a message at kespindler -at- gmail.
+Also, I'd genuinely appreciate your feedback.
+Let me know what works and what doesn't, and I'll try to make it better for future first time hackers!

+# Happy Hacking!